Delivery Hero is a multinational online food ordering and delivery platform that operates in 70+ countries and partners with 500,000+ restaurants.

 Three key opportunities that we can explore to enhance the financial experience as following

-Subpages and tabs are utilized commonly in the financial page.
+Subpages and tabs are utilized commonly in the financial/ payment page for a comprehensive experience

 Ability to view payout details for a desired period in advance, without the need to download the invoice.